ecohealthalliance/building-blocks-of-reproducibility/frictionless_overview.md

 Alternatively, you can create a schema on your own.

-# TODO how do airtable field types map to frictionless field types
+\[TODO - how do airtable/odk field types map to frictionless field types\]

 ``` r
 # create a new schema